Teaching Practice Briefs

 The ACES Teaching Practice Briefs present concise scholarly summaries and practical guides that describe teaching innovations and instructional strategies pertinent to counselor education.

-Briefs provide creative, evidence-based practices to promote high quality teaching, inclusive learning environments, curricular transformation, and excellence in counselor education instructional design.
+Briefs provide creative, research-informed practices to promote high quality teaching and inclusive learning environments.
 TPBs offer counselor educators (a) quick reference guides on a variety of topics pertaining to teaching strategies, learning environments, and translating community engaged practices to classroom settings, and (b) creative, evidence-based ideas for counseling instruction from within counselor education and across educational or helping disciplines.
 All briefs are masked and peer-reviewed prior to publication.

 Inquiries about the TPBs may be sent to teachingbriefs@acesonline.net.